ferdium/ferdi/MIGRATION.md

 If you don't intend to use this app on multiple machines with regularly changing settings and lists of services there's no benefit to having an account.\
 Having a backup of your `export.fedi-data` whenever you make changes to your setup provides a similarly secure although slower alternative to automatic syncing that doesn't rely on a server's constant availability.

-1. Open [http://localhost:45569/transfer](http://localhost:45569/transfer) in any browser.
+1. Have Ferdi running on your system without an account.
+2. When you get to the screen that says "Get Started", go to `Help > Import/Export Configuration Data` which should open a local url in your default browser.
+4. Click on `import your data from a ".ferdium-data" file`.
-2. Using the File browser button find the previously saved `export.fedi-data` file on your system and click the "Import data" button.
+5. Using the File browser button find the previously saved `export.fedi-data` file on your system and click the "Import data" button.
-3. Restart your application.
+6. Restart your application.